Orientation and Advising

 The faculty of the university is available during regularly scheduled office hours, which are at times other than scheduled classes.
 The times of the office hours are posted outside each faculty office, at the faculty member's department, on the department website, and on the faculty member's course syllabi.
 The faculty member informs the department of his/her office hours the first day of classes each quarter.

 Full-time faculty members maintain a minimum of three office hours per week and also make provision for meeting with students by appointment at a mutually convenient time beyond the stated office hours.
-The full-time faculty member's office hours hall be held over at least two days and at least in half-hour blocks.
-Part-time faculty will maintain the equivalent of 30 minutes per week for each course of their teaching load with a minimum of one hour and a maximum of three hours per week.
+The full-time faculty member's office hours shall be held over at least two days and at least in half-hour blocks.
+Part-time faculty will maintain the equivalent of one office hour per week for each four WTUs of their teaching load with a minimum of one hour and a maximum of three hours per week.

 Faculty teaching online must also hold office hours and may make alternative arrangements with the Department Chair to be available online or by telephone.
 Online faculty's office hours must include at least one hour of availability by telephone per week.